brawl30092004-lab/sakr-store-manger/docs/GIT_TESTING_COMPREHENSIVE_GUIDE.md

 2. When conflict dialog appears:
    - Click "❌ Cancel" button
    - ✅ **Expected:**
-     - Toast: "Merge cancelled.
-Your changes are preserved."
+     - Toast: "Publish cancelled.
+Your local changes are preserved."
+     - Console: "🔄 Refreshing app state after conflict cancellation..."
      - Dialog closes
-     - Status bar still shows changes (not cleared)
+     - Status bar shows: "1 product changed" (NOT "Ready")
+     - Buttons ENABLED (NOT greyed out)
      - Can edit more products
      - Can try publish again later

-3. Verify git state:
+3. Verify git state and file preservation:
-   - Status bar should show changes
+   - ✅ Status bar shows changes: "1 product changed"
+   - ✅ "Publish to Store" button ENABLED
+   - ✅ "View Changes" button ENABLED
+   - ✅ Open products.json → your description change is still there
+   - ✅ Price is still your local version (not GitHub's $999.99)
-   - Can make more edits to products
+   - ✅ Can make more edits to products
-   - Can try clicking sync instead
+   - ✅ Can try clicking sync instead
-   - Next publish attempt should work normally
+   - ✅ Next publish attempt → same conflict appears again (correct!)

+4. Verify what should NOT happen:
+   - ❌ Buttons should NOT be greyed out after cancel
+   - ❌ Status should NOT show "Ready" when changes exist
+   - ❌ Local changes should NOT be lost
+   - ❌ File should NOT revert to GitHub version
+   - ❌ Conflict should NOT disappear on next publish

 **Pass Criteria:**
 - ✅ Cancel button works
 - ✅ No git errors
+- ✅ UI refreshes correctly (status + buttons)
+- ✅ Local changes preserved in working directory
-- ✅ Can continue working
+- ✅ Can continue working normally
-- ✅ Changes preserved locally
+- ✅ Conflict reappears on retry (as expected)

 ---